How does Social Security decide whether I qualify for Disability benefits?

 In order to qualify for disability benefits, you must be unable to engage in “substantial gainful activity” or SGA.
 If you are earning less than the amount set by the Agency as SGA, you may still qualify for benefits.
 The SGA amount is adjusted by the Agency periodically.

 If you or someone you know qualifies for Social Security Disability, or has been denied disability benefits, contact Morgan & Morgan for a free consultation.
 Our attorneys have over 50 years of combined experience handling disability cases for the residents of Northeast Georgia.
-You can contact us by filling out the form on the right hand side of your screen or by calling our office at (706) 510-2830.
+Contact us today at (706) 510-2830.